silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/07_tips_and_tricks.md

 ### Configuring query mapping providers

 All of these implementations can be configured through `Injector`.

+[notice]
 Note that each schema gets its own set of persisted queries.
 In these examples, we're using the `default`schema.
+[/notice]

 #### FileProvider